cjratcliff/ml-compiled/docs/optimizers.rst

 -------------------
 Saddle points
 -------------------
+A point on a function which is not a local or global optimum but where the derivatives are zero.

 Gradients around saddle points are close to zero which makes learning slow.
 The problem can be partially solved by using a noisy estimate of the gradient, which SGD does implicitly.

 `Identifying and attacking the saddle point problem in high-dimensional non-convex optimization, Dauphin et al. (2014) <https://arxiv.org/abs/1406.2572>`_